Eagle Summit: Second generation (1993–1996)

 The Summit Wagon, a rebadged Mitsubishi RVR was classified as a compact minivan, or a compact MPV.

 1993: As with the Mirage and both Colts, the base 1.5-liter engine remained, paired to a 5-speed manual or 3-speed automatic.
-New was a 113 hp 1.8-liter SOHC engine, whose optional automatic was a 4-speed.
+The 1.5 produces 113 hp.
+New was a 113 hp 1.8-liter SOHC engine, with which the optional automatic transmission was a 4-speed unit.
 The Summit was offered in sedan and coupe body styles, in both DL and ES trim lines.
 The RVR-based minivan version, marketed as the Summit Wagon, replaced the Canada-only Eagle Vista wagon.

 1994: All Summits featured a driver's side airbag, replacing one of the motorized seatbelts.
 The lower-end DL sedan was rebadged LX and inherited the 1.8-liter engine, which was now an option for the ES coupe as well.
 The ES sedan upgraded to larger 14 in wheels.

 1995: A passenger's side airbag on all Summits replaced the other motorized seatbelt, and ES models were renamed ESi.
 More significantly, the 1994 demise of both Colts left the Summit as the only remaining Mirage clone, and the cancellation of the Mirage sedan at the end of 1994 left the Summit as the only four-door offering.

 1996: Summit models entered its last model year with new paint colors and seat fabrics.